abinit/abinit/doc/tutorial/eph4isotc.md

 In principle, one can compute phonon frequencies either with *anaddb* or *abinit*.
 However, for many applications, it is much easier to automate the entire process by invoking *anaddb* directly from the |abiview| script.
-To compute the phonon band structure using the DDB file produced on the 4x4x4 $\qq$-mesh, use
+To compute the phonon band structure using the DDB file produced on the 4x4x4 $\qq$-mesh, use:

 ```sh
 abiview.py ddb MgB2_eph4isotc/flow_mgb2_phonons/w1/outdata/out_DDB